SizeCredit/size-solidity/README.md

 In order to approximate the current market average value of USDC variable borrow rates, we use Aave v3, and convert it to 18 decimals.
 For example, a rate of 2.49% on Aave v3 is represented as 24900000000000000.

-Note that this rate is extracted from Aave v3, not from Size's Variable Pool (Aave v3 fork).
-Although these two pools share the same code and interfaces, we believe Aave v3 will be a better proxy to the real market rate, and less prone to market manipulation attacks.
+Note that this rate is extracted from Aave v3 itself, not from Size's Variable Pool (Aave v3 fork).
+Although these two pools share the same code and interfaces, we believe Aave v3 is a better proxy for the real market rate, and less prone to market manipulation attacks.

 In the future, integrations with other protocols will be implemented in order to have a more realistic global average.